Playground Planning

 Step 8.
 Understanding playground safety and regulations

-Learning about your local government regulations and safety precautions can be cumbersome but a necessary means to an end.
+Learning about your local regulations and safety standards can be hard but is necessary.
 You have to ensure your playground is a safe space with safe play for all users.
-Your local playground consultant is more than happy to take the burden off your shoulders.
-The Royal Society for the Prevention of Accidents (RoSPA) offers helpful information on playground safety.
+Your local playground consultant is more than happy to take the burden off your shoulders and can offer advice on the standards required in Ireland.
+To learn the rules and best practices for playground safety, read the Public Playground Safety Handbook here provided by the Consumer Product Safety Commission.

 When does playground planning go wrong?